 I want to talk today about a lot of data centers experience when it comes to maintaining good security practices.
 If anybody's been around me for the last, I don't know, 15 years, you've heard me preach about the fact that we have to get our systems secure.
 But, what happens afterwards?
 Well, one of the challenges of the course is keeping your system in that state.

 So, we want to use automation to make it so the server can actually do the heavy lifting for us.
 We don't want to have a full-time job of checking system settings.
-So, we have an environment called Policy Minder that allows for the definition of a security policy and then the system can self-verify, even potentially in some instances self-correct if it finds some issues.
+So, we have an environment called Powertech Policy Manager for IBM i (formerly Policy Minder) that allows for the definition of a security policy and then the system can self-verify, even potentially in some instances self-correct if it finds some issues.

 So how does this work?
 Well, within the software we have the ability to define a security policy and there a number of different categories we can define, ranging from profiles of course to file shares, even object level security settings, with object ownership, authorization lists, and public and private authorities.